mongodb/mongo-php-driver/RELEASING.md

 publish all required SSDLC assets.
 The release is created in a draft state and can be published once the release notes have been updated.

-Pre-releases (e.g. alpha and beta stability) can be released using the automation as well.
+Pre-releases (alpha, beta and RC stability) can be released using the automation as well.
 When entering a pre-release version number, make sure to not include a dash before the stability, e.g. `1.20.0beta1` not `1.20.0-beta1`.
 PECL versions do not include a dash before the stability.
 GitHub Releases for pre-release versions will be marked as such and will not be marked as "latest" release.

-Alternatively, you may follow the [manual release process](#manual-release-process) before continuing with the next section.
+Examples for valid pre-release versions include:
+* `1.20.0alpha1`
+* `1.20.0beta2`
+* `1.20.0RC1` (note the upper-case `RC` suffix)

+## Publish release notes

+The GitHub release notes are created as a draft, and without any release highlights.
+Fill in release highlights and publish the release notes once the entire release workflow has completed.

 ## Upload package to PECL